Emancipation and Reconstruction in Florida

 - National Archives.
 “The Emancipation Proclamation.”
 Archives.gov.

 - State Archives of Florida.
-“Significant Documents: Reconstruction to Progressive Era.”
+Selected Documents from the Reconstruction Era.
 Florida Memory.
 Florida Division of Library and Information Services.

 - University of Richmond.
 Visualizing Emancipation.